visit-dav/visit/docs/SphynxDocs/ClientServer/Client_server_mode.rst

 ~~~~~~~~~~~

 It is important to have VisIt in your default search path instead of specifying
 the absolute path to VisIt when starting it.
-This isn't as important when you
+This is not as important when you
 run VisIt locally, but VisIt may not run properly in client-server mode if it
-isn't in your default search path on remote machines.
+is not in your default search path on remote machines.
 If you regularly run
 VisIt using the network configurations provided for LLNL computers then VisIt
 will have host profiles, which are sets of information that tell VisIt how to
 launch its components on a remote computer.
 The provided host profiles have